Quincy Jones: 1978–1989: Exploration into pop music

+1990–2024: Established career

 In 1990, Quincy Jones Productions joined with Time Warner to create Quincy Jones Entertainment (QJE).
-The company signed a 10-picture deal with Warner Bros. and a two-series deal with NBC Productions (now Universal Television).
-The television show The Fresh Prince of Bel-Air was completed in 1990, but producers of In the House (from UPN) rejected its early concept stages.
-Jones produced the successful The Fresh Prince of Bel-Air (discovering Will Smith), UPN's In the House, First-Run Syndication's The Jenny Jones Show (in association with Telepictures Productions, 1994–1997 only) and FOX's Madtv which ran for 14 seasons.
+The company signed a 10-picture deal with Warner Bros. and a two-series deal with NBC Productions, now Universal Television.
+The television show The Fresh Prince of Bel-Air (Will Smith's first acting credit) began in 1990, while In the House (on NBC and UPN) aired from 1995 to 1999.
+Jones also produced first-run syndication's The Jenny Jones Show (in association with Telepictures Productions, 1994–1997 only) and FOX's Mad TV, which ran for 14 seasons.
 In the early 1990s, he started a huge, ongoing project called "The Evolution of Black Music".
 QJE started a weekly talk show with Jones's friend, Reverend Jesse Jackson, as the host.

-Beginning in the late 1970s, Jones tried to convince Miles Davis to revive the music he recorded on several classic albums of the 1950s, which was arranged by Gil Evans.
+Beginning in the late 1970s, Jones had tried to convince Miles Davis to revive the music he recorded on several classic albums of the 1950s, which was arranged by Gil Evans.
 Davis always refused, citing a desire to avoid revisiting the past.
-But in 1991, Davis relented.
+In 1991, Davis relented.
 Despite having pneumonia, he agreed to perform the music at the Montreux Jazz Festival.
 The recording, Miles & Quincy Live at Montreux, was his last album; he died several months afterward.
+Jones had a brief appearance in the 1990 video for the Time song "Jerk Out", and was a guest actor on an episode of The Boondocks.
+He appeared with Ray Charles in the music video of their song "One Mint Julep" and also with Ray Charles and Chaka Khan in the music video of their song "I'll Be Good to You".
+Jones hosted an episode of Saturday Night Live on February 10, 1990, during SNL's 15th season.
+The episode was notable for having 10 musical guests, the most any SNL episode has had in its years on the air: Tevin Campbell, Andrae Crouch, Sandra Crouch, rappers Kool Moe Dee and Big Daddy Kane, Melle Mel, Quincy D III, Siedah Garrett, Al Jarreau, and Take 6, and for a performance of Dizzy Gillespie's "Manteca" by the SNL Band, conducted by Jones.
+Jones impersonated Marion Barry, the former mayor of Washington, D.C., in the recurring sketch The Bob Waltman Special.
+He later produced his own sketch comedy show, FOX's Mad TV, which ran from 1995 to 2009.

 In 1993, Jones collaborated with David Salzman to produce the concert An American Reunion, a celebration of Bill Clinton's inauguration as President of the United States.
 During the same year, he and Salzman renamed his company to Quincy Jones/David Salzman Entertainment.